DearCrazyLeaf/CS2-InGameHUD/README.md

   "hud.team": "Team: {0}",
   "hud.score": "Score: {0}",
   "hud.credits": "Credits: {0}",
   "hud.last_signin": "Last Sign-in: {0}",         // Change "Last Sign-in" to your desired title to adapt to data retrieved from your table.
 Don't modify {0}!
   "hud.never_signed": "Never signed in or data anomaly", "hud.today": "Today",
   "hud.days_ago": "{0} days ago",
   "hud.playtime": "Playtime: {0}h {1}m",          // Change "Playtime" to your desired title to adapt to data retrieved from your table.
 Don't modify {0}{1}!
-  "hud.separator_bottom": "===================",
-  "hud.hint_toggle": "Custom message, you can write, !hud to toggle panel", "hud.hint_help": "Custom message, you can write, !help for help",
+  "hud.customdisplay1": "Custom Display 1: {0}",  // Custom display (can be used to show other custom content) "hud.customdisplay2": "Custom Display 2: {0}",  // Custom display (can be used to show other custom content) "hud.customdisplay3": "Custom Display 3: {0}",  // Custom display (can be used to show other custom content) "hud.separator_bottom": "===================", "hud.hint_toggle": "Custom message, you can write, !hud to toggle panel", "hud.hint_help": "Custom message, you can write, !help for help",